Pinggy-io/pinggy_website/content/blog/ssh_into_docker_container.md

 #### Step 5: Secure Tunneling Using Pinggy

-[Pinggy](https://pinggy.io) can be used to create a TCP Tunnel to your SSH server so that you can access it from the public internet.
+If the client you are connecting from and the host where the container is running are within the same network, then you can use the IP address of the host to establish an ssh connection.
+However, often the client and the host are on different networks, and the host might not have a public IP address to make it accessible.
+In such cases, [Pinggy](https://pinggy.io) can be used to create a TCP Tunnel to your SSH server so that you can access it from the public internet.

-- **Sign up for Pinggy:** If you don’t have a Pinggy account, register at the [Pinggy dashboard](https://dashboard.pinggy.io/).
+- **Sign up for Pinggy:** If you don’t have a Pinggy account, register at the {{< link href="https://dashboard.pinggy.io/" >}}Pinggy dashboard{{< /link >}}.

 - **Create a TCP Tunnel:** Once registered, run the following command to create a tunnel: